Ratana Stephens

 Ratana Stephens (born August 16, 1946) is a Canadian entrepreneur and philanthropist.
 She is co-founder of Nature's Path, a leading manufacturer of organic foods.
 She has received numerous acknowledgements for her philanthropy and leadership in business.

 Biography

-Ratana Stephens (born Ratana Malla Bagga) was born in pre-partition India, where her family operated a confectionary business.
+Ratana Stephens (born Ratan Mala Bagga) was born in pre-partition India, where her family operated a confectionary business.
 The family fled Lahore during the 1947 partition, settling in the Uttar Pradesh region.
 She earned a Master of Arts degree in English Literature at a college affiliated with Agra University.
 After completing her degree, Ratana worked as a college lecturer.
 In March 1969, she met her future husband, Arran Stephens, through an arranged marriage.

 Career

 Upon arriving in Vancouver, British Columbia, Canada, the Stephens’ operated Golden Lotus Natural Foods, a restaurant Arran had opened in 1967, and now regarded as the first vegetarian restaurant in Canada.
 The Stephens’ would go on to open several more successful vegetarian restaurants and a popular health food store.

 In 1990, Arran opened Nature's Path, North America's first certified organic breakfast cereal production facility in Delta, British Columbia, while Ratana ran their popular Woodlands restaurant.
 In 1992 Ratana joined Arran at Nature's Path, eventually taking the position of co-CEO.
 Two of Ratana's four children, Jyoti and Arjan, hold positions of leadership at Nature's Path.
 Nature's Path has grown to become the largest exclusively organic breakfast food manufacturer in North America.

 Stephens has served on the Boards of Directors of several prominent Canadian institutions, including the United Way, the BC Children's Hospital, and the Royal BC Museum.
 From 2009 to 2014, Ratana served on the Advisory Council for BC Children's Hospital Foundation's Night of Miracles South Asian Gala.
 Since 2018, she has served on the Faculty Advisory Board for the Food and Land Systems for University of British Columbia.